Signature of hadron-quark crossover in binary-neutron-star mergers: Merger simulation

 Electromagnetic counterparts to compact binary mergers also provide us with valuable information about the merger dynamics and the underlying EoS properties.
 Although the detailed prediction of electromagnetic signals is out of our current scope, the masses of the remnant disk and the ejected material serve as a basis for future considerations.
 In particular, because the kilonova AT\;2017gfo, that followed GW170817, is likely to require massive ejecta of $\approx 0.05M_\odot$~\cite{Kasen:2018drm,Hotokezaka:2019uwo}, the realistic EoS must leave this amount of material in any form outside the black hole at the very least.
 In reality, substantially larger masses will be required, because the ejection efficiency from the remnant disk is likely to be $\order{10\%}$ (see, e.g., Refs.~\cite{Fernandez:2013tya,Fujibayashi:2020qda,Kiuchi:2022nin}).

 In this study, we estimate the amount of unbound material based on the Bernoulli criterion.
 That is, the material outside the apparent horizon is regarded as unbound if $-hu_t >1$, and vice versa, where $u_t$ is the covariant time component of the four velocity.
 It should be cautioned that this criterion could overestimate the amount of mass ejection, because the internal energy is not necessarily converted to the kinetic energy before the fallback.
 On another front, the geodesic criterion based on $-u_t$ rather than $-hu_t$ inevitably underestimates the unbound mass (see Refs.~\cite{Foucart:2021ikp,Fujibayashi:2022ftg} for further discussions).
-Precise evaluation requires longterm simulations incorporating the \textit{r}-process heating \cite{Desai:2018rbc,Kawaguchi:2020vbf,Ishizaki:2021qne}.
+Precise evaluation requires long-term simulations incorporating the \textit{r}-process heating \cite{Desai:2018rbc,Kawaguchi:2020vbf,Ishizaki:2021qne}.
 Fortunately, this uncertainty does not affect our discussion about AT\;2017gfo, because it turns out later that at most $\approx \num{5e-3}M_\odot$ will become unbound in our simulations.
 Because no physical mechanisms for launching the disk outflow is incorporated in this study, this unbound material should be considered to represent only the dynamical ejecta.
-The disk outflow not modeled in this study is essential to explain AT\;2017gfo \cite{Kasen:2017sxr,Tanaka:2017qxj}.
+While its modeling is beyond the scope of this study, the disk outflow is essential to explain AT\;2017gfo \cite{Kasen:2017sxr,Tanaka:2017qxj}.